juliandeleonguerrero/Worldbuilding-Obsidian-Template/README.md

 ## Breadcrumbs by SkepticMystic

 Breadcrumbs is an organizational plugin with Obsidian.
 In short, it lets you define relationships between various notes, and better navigate through Obsidian thanks to this feature.
-It's hard to describe here- I would strongly recommend checking out Obsidian Hub's guide here: [Breadcrumbs Quickstart Guide](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/Breadcrumbs+Quickstart+Guide)
+It's hard to describe- I would strongly recommend checking out Obsidian Hub's guide here: [Breadcrumbs Quickstart Guide](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/Breadcrumbs+Quickstart+Guide)

 Breadcrumb's G

 ## Fantasy Calendar by Jeremy Valentine

 This plugin allows users to set up their own personalized fantasy calendars within Obsidian.md.
-Obviously powerful, it also allows users to set up events within the

-Offers personalized fantasy calendar integration into Obsidian.md.
-Useful if you are creating a custom time system.
+These calendars can be displayed within Obsidian.md, and reference notes as events within that calendar.

 ## Folder Note Core by AidenLx